roman-bagdasarian/Classifying-Quantum-Phases-of-Matter/README.md

 3. The interaction terms $n_i \otimes n_j$ realize the Rydberg blockade mechanism.

 The interaction terms prevent neighboring sites from being excited simultaneously, while the terms involving $n$ ensure that the number of excitations is maximized when $\delta \gg 0$.
 Thanks to this interplay of Hamiltonian terms, neutral-atom systems constitute interesting phases of matter even in a single spacial dimension.
 You can find the phase diagram for a 51-atom chain inside the challenge notebook.
 Your goal is to design a quantum model that can distiguish between the so-called $Z2$-ordered and $Z3$-ordered states.

+For more information, please refer to
+- Bloqade Julia

 ### QML Models